 Paper envelopes without padding are recyclable in your paper bin and are reusable.
 Paper envelopes with plastic padding are definitely reusable but not likely recyclable.

 Cardboard boxes are reusable AND recyclable so pick one and do it!
 Just don’t put them in the trash!!
 Maybe a friend or neighbor can use them to ship a gift?!

-Other packing materials like styrofoam blocks or peanuts are, sadly, not recyclable. 🙁 However, there are some peanuts that are biodegradable and disolve in water.
-Before you dump peanuts into the trash try running one under water to see if it may not be styrofoam after all.
+Other packing materials like styrofoam blocks or peanuts are, sadly, not recyclable. 🙁 However, there are some peanuts that are biodegradable and dissolve in water.
+Before you dump peanuts into the trash try running one underwater to see if it may not be styrofoam after all.
 And before dumping styrofoam packaging in the trash see if a neighbor or friend can reuse them!

 Simple (Green) Holiday Shopping

 There you have it…some seriously simple ways to green your holiday shopping!
 Notice I didn’t ask you to consolidate shopping trips or map out your route to most efficiently use fuel – although those would be great to do as well!